J&J says new tests find no asbestos in same baby power bottle that sparked recall

 The tests are the latest effort by J&J to prove the safety of its widely used consumer product after a test by the FDA prompted J&J to undertake a nationwide recall of one lot of its Johnson’s Baby Powder.

+“They would say the product is free of asbestos based on their testing, and we would say the opposite for that sample,” said Steve Musser, deputy director for scientific operations in the FDA’s Center for Food Safety and Nutrition.

+Earlier this month, J&J recalled around 33,000 bottles of baby powder in the United States after the FDA found trace amounts of asbestos in samples taken from a bottle purchased online.

 “Rigorous and third-party testing confirms there is no asbestos in Johnson’s Baby Powder.
-We stand by the safety of our product,” the company said in a statement.
+We stand by the safety of our product,” J&J said in a statement.

-Earlier this month, the company recalled around 33,000 bottles of baby powder in the United States after regulators found trace amounts of asbestos in samples taken from a bottle purchased online.

 The voluntary recall was limited to one lot of Johnson’s Baby Powder produced and shipped in the United States in 2018, the company said at the time.